housepanther/housepanther/README.md

 we only follow friends, if youre unfollowed or unfriended on pt its probably bc We barely talk to each other, i prefer keeping my friendlist minimum

-c+h is greatly appreciated if we r alone, I lalalove cuddling!ok!
+c+h is greatly appreciated if we r alone, I lalalove cuddling!ok! very cud comfort im always lonely so feel free to hmu

-more info on our alt, check out [solan](https://github.com/solanaceaee)